joselmm/bg-remove/README.md

    - By default, uses RMBG-1.4 for maximum compatibility
    - If WebGPU is available, offers option to switch to MODNet
 3. **Background Removal**: The selected ML model processes your media, creating an alpha mask
-4. **Interactive Results**: Use the slider to compare original and processed versions
-5. **Customization**: Choose a custom background color or keep transparency
+4. **Customization**: Choose a custom background color, image or keep transparency
-6. **Export**: Download your processed media with either transparent or colored background
+5. **Export**: Download your processed media with either transparent or colored background

 ## Getting Started